xiaoylu/DesignPattern/RAII/Readme.md

 We can think of `vector` or `string` as resource handles with carefully crafted interfaces of a "list" (to facilitate user access and resource management.)

 Smart pointers are resource handles for the pointers they protect.
-Pointer gets deleted inside the destructor.
+Pointer gets deleted inside the destructor of the smart pointer object.
 Any API design should assume client can forget to `delete` a pointer, or `delete` it multipled times.
 So better not to expose any pointer (aka leadable resource) to users.

 ```cpp
 	class File_handle {